• Skip to primary navigation

 Start first with the fat.
 Bison is leaner than ribeye.
 Yes, you do still see plenty of fat in that bison steak but there isn't a ton of intramuscular fat or marbling.
 This is something you look for when picking out the most tasty steak.

 Does this mean bison is not tasty?
 This comes to our next difference.
-Bison meat tends to have a slight different flavor.
-I would say the meat is sweater tasting.
+Bison meat tends to have a sweeter flavor than beef.
 It's not gamey at all.

 I am not nutritional expert in the least but I hear a lot of rumblings about bison meat having better nutritional value than beef.
 I would check with an expert in the field to learn more.